Tratevere © Verity Cridland

 Separated from central Rome by the Tiber River, Trastevere is a picturesque medieval neighbourhood characterised by a quirky Bohemian atmosphere.
 Its narrow cobblestone streets are lined with overhanging flower boxes and washing lines and are home to numerous cafes, boutiques, pubs and restaurants.
-The area has long attracted artists, famous people and expats, and is a charming place to explore, having escaped the grand developments of central Rome.
-Trastevere looks like most foreigners expect an Italian village to look, which is partly why tourists find it so enchanting; the photographic opportunities are endless!
-There are some glorious old churches in the area, perhaps the most lovely of which is the Basilica of Santa Maria, which has wonderful mosaics and draws many visitors into the area for the first time.
-The best way to explore is just to wander aimlessly and see where your feet take you.
-It is quite different at nighttime, when it seems more elegant, and it is worth visiting more than once.
-As a result of the areas popularity and bohemian atmosphere beggars and scam artists can be a problem and travellers should be wary of unwanted attention.
+The area has long attracted artists, celebrities and expats, escaping the grand developments of central Rome.
+There are some glorious old churches, perhaps the most lovely being the Basilica of Santa Maria, which has wonderful mosaics and draws many visitors into the area for the first time.
+It is quite different at night time, when it seems more elegant, and it's worth visiting more than once.